-Goats are a key element of the successful organic farming program we support, serving the Gunung Palung forest area of West Kalimantan.
-Goat manure helps to improve the quality of the soil – and maintaining soil quality is essential to end the environmentally damaging practice of clearing rainforest to make new farmland.
+Goats are a key element for a successful Sustainable Agriculture program, as their manure helps improve the quality of the soil, maintaining its quality to end the environmentally damaging practice of slash-and-burn agriculture.

-Program supporters often ask us about the potential to use these goats for milk and cheese production.
-But in Borneo, the soils are too poor to provide sufficient nutrients for goat-milk production and the majority of the population is lactose intolerant, creating a lack of demand.
-Further, the breeds of goat known for quality milk tend to be somewhat fragile.
-But the organic goat-manure and meat industry is doing well.
+Program supporters often inquire about the potential to use the goats for milk and cheese production.
+But in Borneo, the soils are too poor to provide sufficient nutrients for goat-milk production and the majority of the population is lactose-intolerant, causing a lack of demand.
+Despite this fact, the organic goat-manure and meat industry is thriving!

 The current focus of this program is researching herd health and improving access to vet care for the widows.

 Help us support the program and donate today.